 20. Verve: vivacity, energy, enthusiasm (ultimately from the Latin term verbum, meaning “word,” because of the early sense of “flair for speaking or writing”)

-5 Responses to “20 Words for That Certain Something”
+5 thoughts on “20 Words for That Certain Something”

 Lovely list!
 It’s pizazz, though. 🙂 (Pizzazz is a bistro that sells pizza.)